 The primary organization working on preserving natural spaces in this region is Hills for Everyone.
 Give them a read if you're interested in learning more about the history of the park and how you can help preserve it.

-Chino Hills State Park offers a drive-in (or ride-in) campground.
+Chino Hills State Park offers a drive-in (or ride-in) campground, it was closed temporarily due to the pandemic, but is now open again.
 If you're getting into bikepacking for the first time, this is a great place for a dry run.
 You're still pretty close to civilization, but the trails and campground are real, giving you an opportunity to test your equipment, sleeping system, and backcountry cooking skills (sadly, no campfires due to high fire risk.)

 If you're interested in putting together a full weekend of training, you can ride in, setup camp, drop your gear, ride some more, camp overnight, then pack out the next day.

 At the Southern end of the park, you can also connect to the Santa Ana River Trail bikeway for longer rides.
 This opens the opportunity for longer touring or multi-day bikepacking to or from Riverside, Corona, or the beach cities.